Learning Outcomes for Mathematics Courses

 • Analyze and demonstrate examples of subgroups, normal subgroups and quotient groups,

-• Analyze and demonstrate examples of ideals and quotient rings,
+• Analyze and demonstrate examples of rings and fields,

-• Use the concepts of isomorphism and homomorphism for groups and rings, and
+• Use the concepts of isomorphism and homomorphism for groups, and

 • Produce rigorous proofs of propositions arising in the context of abstract algebra.